carlos-kelley/cognate-lang.herokuapp.com/README.md

 - [ ] Add Germanic cognates and Chinese-Korean-Japanese cognates
 - [ ] Make the code more DRY!
 - [ ] Fix audio
-- [ ] Improve accessibility by adding light mode and user-selectable tone colors
+- [ ] Improve accessibility by adding light mode

 See the [Projects page](https://github.com/users/sdnii/projects/1) for a full list of planned features.